 All this talk about freelancing almost made you forget about your full-time job, didn’t it?

 Well, it shouldn’t.

-If you’re working both full-time and on side freelance gigs, it’s usually your full-time position that’s covering your taxes, healthcare, retirement fond, and other subsequent expenses, most likely your bills too – so, it should remain a priority when compared to a string of part-time jobs.
+If you’re working both full-time and on side freelance gigs, it’s usually your full-time position that’s covering your taxes, healthcare, retirement fund, and other subsequent expenses, most likely your bills too.
+So, it should remain a priority when compared to a string of part-time jobs.

 Make sure you keep in mind your deadlines, both at your full-time position and on your freelance projects — define your priorities, and make a schedule you’ll stick to.
 If a fun freelance project overlaps with an important and urgent deadline at the office, you may want to pass on the opportunity.

-When you work full time and take part-time work, you may even work 80+ week at times – but make sure you stay healthy, and leave sufficient time for meals, sleep, exercise, and leisure time with friends and family.
+In such cases, always make sure you take care of your health, and leave sufficient time for meals, sleep, exercise, and leisure time with friends and family.

-On the other hand, if you’re looking to become a full-time freelancer, then you should provide an answer to the previously touched-upon question:
+On the other hand, if you’re looking to become a full-time freelancer, then you should provide an answer to the previously mentioned question:

-What amount do you want to be earning on a monthly basis in order to decide to quit your full-time job?
+What amount do you want to be earning on a monthly basis to decide to quit your full-time job?

 How to start freelancing with no experience